 Another excellent choice in .22 LR is a DIY option.
 Brownells has started making its own version of the Ruger 10/.22 receiver.
 The BRN–.22 is a completely customizable and well-thought-out receiver that’s offered in many different configurations.

 The version I built is meant to be a military trainer for CMP competition.
 It’s styled to be the same size and rough weight as an M1 carbine.
 The rifle has iron sights—just like the originals.
 All the parts necessary to construct this rifle are available through Brownells.

 The BRN–.22 is a rimfire enthusiast’s dream.
 It’s completely customizable and is fully compatible with the entire aftermarket of 10/.22 accessories.
 The configuration I built is an excellent competition and training gun; it’s also a very fast and accurate piece for small game and even close-range coyote hunting.

 There’s something in the .22 market for everyone.
 While many will discount it as not powerful or accurate enough, it certainly can’t be denied that it’s common enough.
 There are many end uses, and the ammunition and guns listed here might not be what you’re looking for.
 However, the odds are in your favor, because there’s very likely something out there that’ll suit your needs.

-This article originally appeared in the January 2020 issue of Gun Digest the Magazine.
+This article originally appeared in Gun Digest the Magazine.